 When black iron is heated gradually, it will begin to glow, first with a red hue, then yellow, white, and blue.

-Plotting the temperature increase of this black iron radiator relates temperature with color change and establishes a color temperature scale.
-This scale is commonly used to index color of light sources; the ideal color temperature for color rendering is 5,500 K. Light at this temperature can be described as having a medium-temperature feel and is considered "white" light.
 Color temperature is the mean wavelength of the ambient light.
-Because color temperature is an average, not all wavelengths are present, nor in equal amounts.
+The ideal color temperature for color rendering is 5,500 K. Light at this temperature can be described as having a medium-temperature feel and is considered "white" light.